luthier/luthier-core/guide/luthier/developers-guide.md

 # Git

 All source is kept under git version control and will be hosted at github.com.
-A Kalf organization has been created to host all “official” Kalf extensions (see submitting a module).
+A Luthier organization has been created to host all “official” Luthier extensions (see submitting a module).
 [Vincent Driessen's git branching model](http://nvie.com/posts/a-successful-git-branching-model) will be used for all development and releases.

 # Collaborating

-Anyone can fork any of the Kalf repositories and submit pull requests.
+Anyone can fork any of the Luthier repositories and submit pull requests.
 All code is subject to requirements compliance as described below prior to merging.

 Collaborators will be added to the github organization on a case-by-case basis.

 # Submitting a Module

-If you’ve developed a Kalf extension from which others might benefit, let us know so we can include it as an “official” extension!
-“Official” extensions will be hosted under the Kalf organization on github.com and included in the demo app (if applicable/possible).
+If you’ve developed a Luthier extension from which others might benefit, let us know so we can include it as an “official” extension!
+“Official” extensions will be hosted under the Luthier organization on github.com and included in the demo app (if applicable/possible).
 Inclusion as an “official” extension means that an extension meets the requirements described below.
 If any of these requirements are not met, the extension will not be included until it conforms to the requirements.

-To submit an extension for inclusion, raise an issue in the [demo app](https://github.com/kalf/kalf-demo) as a Feature Request, providing a link to the extension and specifying whether you will be able to provide support for the extension (don’t worry, it isn’t a lifelong binding contract).
+To submit an extension for inclusion, raise an issue in the [demo app](https://github.com/luthier/luthier-demo) as a Feature Request, providing a link to the extension and specifying whether you will be able to provide support for the extension (don’t worry, it isn’t a lifelong binding contract).

-Instructions for integrating an extension with Kalf are documented in the userguide docs.
+Instructions for integrating an extension with Luthier are documented in the userguide docs.

 ## Code/Extension Requirements